KrishnaMehta123/TestPublicIntegration/docs/Clever.AI/designer-agent/brand-kit.md

       </td>

       <td>
-        Controls how much creative variation the AI introduces based on insights from your past campaigns.
-A higher creativity level allows the AI to draw broader inspiration from previous messaging and design styles, while lower levels maintain closer alignment with your brand kit settings.
+        Controls the level of reliance on past campaign references versus creative freshness in AI-generated output.
+Set it _High_ for more creative experimentation, or _Low_ for outputs that stay tightly within your Brand Kit.
       </td>

       <td>
+        * **Low**: Stays very close to your Brand Kit.
+        * **Medium**: Allows small creative tweaks to add variety.
-        * \*Low:**AI adheres closely to your Brand Kit (safe, consistent).<br />**&#x4D;edium:**Balanced — allows small creative deviations for variety.<br />**&#x48;igh:\*\* Gives AI more freedom to explore alternate tones or visuals.
+        * **High**: Provides the AI with the freedom to explore various tones and visuals.
       </td>
     </tr>